Medical History Questionnaire

 If you are on regular medications, please contact your prescribing physician to ensure you have enough to get you through the duration of your time overseas.
-Your parents should not mail prescription medication to you.
-It can be confiscated by officials, followed by expensive fines to get them out of customs.
-Obtain a generic breakdown (not just a generic name) of your prescription from your physician.
-You should contact ISOS for information and rules governing the transportation of medication in the country(ies) where you will be traveling.

-As with all prescribed medicines you should:

-New entry:

-If you are on regular medications, please contact your prescribing physician to ensure you have enough to get you through the duration of your time overseas.
 Do not mail medication overseas.
 You should contact ISOS for information and rules governing the transportation of medication in the country(ies) where you will be traveling.

 As with all prescribed medicines you should: